Tonsil Cancer

 Persistent sores in the throat

 Especially, human papillomavirus (HPV) related tonsil cancers start in the deep recesses of the tonsils.
 HPV usually does not show any symptoms until it causes tonsil cancer.
-When it gives symptoms, it usually presents itself with sores on the tonsils, back of the tongue, and swelling in the neck.
+When it gives symptoms, it usually presents itself with sores on the tonsils and the back of the tongue, and swelling in the neck.
 Tonsil cancer spreads to lymph nodes in the neck while it is still small and silent.

 In summary, signs and symptoms of tonsil cancer may include: